Welcome to COSC 1336

-In this course we will begin with simple examples of Python which we will write with a basic text editor and execute in a command window like shown below.
+In this course we will begin with simple examples of Python which we will write with a basic text editor and execute in a command window like that shown below.
 In the world of professional development, the majority of Python applications are written using an IDE (Integrated Development Environment) and produce graphical user interface (GUI) applications, analytical tools, or the server-side code supporting websites.

 Even though the IDE is the standard development tool, by starting with the basics, we obtain a comprehensive foundation and an appreciation for the more powerful tools.
 Furthermore, by working with the command line, direct access to the interpreter will not be a mysterious alternative after using it for a few simple programs.
 The example below shows a basic 'hello world' program executed by the Python interpreter in interactive mode at the command prompt.

 Another common way of interacting with Python at the command line is running code stored in a script file (.py).
 This next example shows the Python interpreter processing/running the 'hello.py' file in script mode.
 The contents of the hello.py is shown next.
 It only includes the print line.

 Python can be used for a variety of development tasks such as data science, machine learning, numerical computing, server-side web components, network configuration & monitoring, software testing, and even quantum computing.
 In this course we use it to write desktop applications.
 We only consider writing code to target desktop personal computers since that subject contains more than an adequate supply of introductory material.

 Above All Else - Code